 - Plagiarism: The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials, including material taken from or ordered through the Internet.

 The term "Adjudication" means the process of reaching a determination of responsibility and Consequences under this Code.

-The term "Appeal Authority" or "Apellate Authority" means any person authorized by the Dean of Student Services to consider an appeal from a Hearing Authority's determination that a Student has violated the Code or from the Consequences assigned by the Dean of Student Services and/or Hearing Authority.
+The term "Appeal Authority" means any person authorized by the Vice Chancellor of Student Services to consider an appeal from a Hearing Authority's determination that a Student has violated the Code or from the Educational Consequences assigned by the Vice Chancellor of Student Services and/or Hearing Authority.